It needs to be a part of your digital marketing.

 Ethical: Google confirms that there is “no such thing as white hat cloaking” because Googlebot must be treated the same as a user.

 Check Google can crawl all your resources by seeing blocked resources in Google Webmaster Tools.
 For images, use alt tags.
 For flash, have a text-equivalent that Google can read and blind-users have read out like this NSA example.

 Do as much as you can to boost accessibility.
 Opt for good CSS in place of images, allow the user to pause animations and have a website that is cross-device compatible.
 It’s surprising what you can do with CSS3 and HTML5.
 Follow best practices so someone with a disability on any device can use the website.

 For further help in this department, Andrew Normand from the University of Melbourne has a list of 10 good accessibility tips.

 Unethical: Commonly known as content theft.
-Content from the legitimate site is copied into the illegitimate website to trick visitors the illegitimate site is what they are looking for.
+Content from the legitimate site is copied into the illegitimate website to trick visitors.
+The illegitimate site is giving them what they are looking for.
 Traffic is taken from the legit site.

 Unethical: Your content is re-posted on the site or on sister sites (by you or another) with no additional value whether it be added commentary or media.

 Ethical: Repurpose content with a variety of methods.
 A simple error content marketers make with their content is not repurposing it.
 You have done the hard work laying out clear ideas so use these six methods: